Keurig Green Mountain expands Smucker deal, reports higher profit

-May 7 (Reuters) - Keurig Green Mountain Inc on Wednesday said it was expanding its partnership with J.M.
-Smucker Co with a multiyear agreement to make and sell Folgers and other Smucker brands in formats that work with new Keurig brewing systems.
+(Reuters) - Keurig Green Mountain Inc GMCR.O on Wednesday said it was expanding its partnership with J.M.
+Smucker Co (SJM.N) with a multiyear agreement to make and sell Folgers and other Smucker brands in formats that work with new Keurig brewing systems.

 Keurig also said net income rose 22.4 percent to $162.3 million, or $1.03 per share, in its fiscal second quarter, ended March 29, from $132.4 million, or 87 cents per share, a year earlier.